 The web felt very different fifteen years ago, when I founded Drupal.
 Just 7 percent of the population had internet access, there were only around 20 million websites, and Google was a small, private company.
 Facebook, Twitter, and other household tech names were years away from being founded.
 In these early days, the web felt like a free space that belonged to everyone.
 No one company dominated as an access point or controlled what users saw.
 This is what I call the "open web".

 But the internet has changed drastically over the last decade.
 It's become a more closed web.
-Rather than a decentralized and open landscape, many people today primarily interact with a handful of large platform companies online, such as Google or Facebook.
-To many users, Facebook and Google aren't part of the internet -- they are the internet.
+Rather than a decentralized and open landscape, many people today primarily interact with a handful of large platform companies online, such as Facebook.
+To many users, Facebook isn't part of the internet -- they are the internet.

 I worry that some of these platforms will make us lose the original integrity and freedom of the open web.
 While the closed web has succeeded in ease-of-use and reach, it raises a lot of questions about how much control individuals have over their own experiences.
 And, as people generate data from more and more devices and interactions, this lack of control could get very personal, very quickly, without anyone's consent.
 So I've thought through a few potential ideas to bring back the good things about the open web.
 These ideas are by no means comprehensive; I believe we need to try a variety of approaches before we find one that really works.